 Most were killed in airplane or helicopter crashes.
 Only one was killed by enemy fire.
 First Lieutenant Sharon Ann Lane, an Army nurse listed on Panel 23 West, Line 112, was killed during a rocket attack on June 8, 1969, less than 10 weeks after she arrived in Vietnam.
 Assigned to the 312th Evacuation Hospital, Lane was working in the Vietnamese ward of the hospital when the rocket exploded, killing her and her patients.
 She was from Canton, Ohio.

-Overall, more than 265,000 women served in the military during Vietnam — and nearly 10,000 military women served in-country during the conflict.
+Overall, more than 265,000 women served in the military during Vietnam — and approximately 10,000 military women served in-country during the conflict.

 It is a common misconception that all women serving in Vietnam were nurses.
 Barred from combat, military women served in health care, communications, intelligence and administrative positions.